mharen/mharen.github.io/blog/2010/2010-09-in-defense-of-google-or-why-search-isnt.md

 ![image%5B40%5D.png](image%5B40%5D.png)

-In this case, the whole point of Instant Search is that after the query is typed, the results are immediately displayed, as well as a few extra hints in case the user wants to further hone the results by adding “api”, “iphone”, etc. <strong>That’s pretty useful. </strong>
+In this case, the whole point of Instant Search is that after the query is typed, the results are immediately displayed, as well as a few extra hints in case the user wants to further hone the results by adding “api”, “iphone”, etc. **That’s pretty useful. **

 As for the flashing screen?
 I don’t find it bothersome at all—it’s no more abrupt than what happens every time a link is clicked, after all.
 I’d bet money they had a prototype that animated the transition from empty search box to the results page.
 I bet it looked awesome, too, but they scrapped it because the animation didn’t add enough value to offset the time wasted waiting for things to slide around.